-How to Sell a Dental Practice Quickly (In 2023)
+How To Sell A Dental Practice Quickly (Don’t Miss Tip #3)

 One dental practice sold quickly and at a favorable price, while another similar practice sat on the market for months with little interest.